 17..If you have been referred by an outside agency, for example, a solicitor or insurance company and there is a pending civil court case – for example, if you have been injured as a result of a road accident, I draw your attention to the fact that under the Data Protection Act (1988) I may be obliged to supply copies of our therapy records to a requesting appropriate party providing you consent.

-18. In the event of you being unhappy with the service you receive, please discuss this with me.
-If you feel unable to do so or do not receive a satisfactory resolution, then you have the right to complain to my professional body, the BACP.
+18. If you are unhappy with the service you receive, please discuss this with me.
+If you feel unable to do so or do not receive a satisfactory resolution, then you have the right to complain to my professional body, the BACP

 Technical Issues: When dealing with technology, unfortunately, anything can go wrong.
 Although in my experience these times are very few.
 However, if you were unable to get online you may wish to leave me a text or telephone message on 07539738191 and I would do the same for you on the number you have provided.

 Confidentiality: Online sessions are bound by the same code of ethics as f2f counselling, in that both parties agree to keep the details discussed within a session confidential.
-As an ethical counsellor, I do attend supervision in order that I can give the best possible service to you.
+As an ethical counsellor, I do attend supervision to give the best possible service to you.
 However, this again is totally confidential and any details discussed would be anonymous.